Lunaris-Project/lunaris-installer/README.md

-# Hyprland Installer
+# Lunaris Installer

-A TUI (Text User Interface) application for installing Hyprland on Arch Linux.
+A TUI (Text User Interface) application for installing Lunaris on Arch Linux.

 ## Features

 - Select an AUR helper (yay or paru)
 - Choose packages to install from various categories
-- Install Hyprland and selected packages
+- Install Lunaris and selected packages
 - Copy configuration files
-- Clone the Lunaric repository for Hyprland configuration
+- Clone the Lunaric repository for Lunaris configuration

 ## Requirements